System development 32021/2022

 We strongly recommend that the students have access to Facebook and a private Facebook account.

 The learning outcomes of the exam are identical with the learning outcomes of the subject(s)/modul(es)Exam in one or more subjectsSubject/module is tested with the following modules

-Information Technologies, and Systems development from an interdisciplinary perspective.
+Information Technologies, Systems Development, and Innovation and Entrepreneurship from an interdisciplinary perspective.

-• can complete a project in a team with emphasis on relations.Type of examCombined written and oral examinationThe student will be examined in several subjects (Business Strategy, Strategic Marketing,
+• Can complete a project in a team with emphasis on relations.Type of examCombined written and oral examinationPortfolio of assignments

 The project's assignment text is written by teachers.